 Kathleen Quillian is an Atlanta native with a passion for journalism and documentary film.
 Quillian's reporting on the homeless crisis in Atlanta won her a Georgia Associated Press Broadcasters Award while working for Georgia Public Broadcasting.
 She worked as a researcher in the newsroom at the CNN headquarters in Atlanta.
 She worked on the "ROW," the editorial team that is tasked with fact checking scripts, analyzing workloads and reviewing finished work product with executive producers.

 Quillian most recently spent time working for San Francisco nonprofit docuementary production company Citizen Film as an assistant producer.
 While at Citizen Film Quillian assisted with post production, large-scale social media campaigns, assistant camera for all short documentary shoots, and mentor/teacher for the high school internship program.

-Not only has Quillian spent time in the newsroom but her favorite kind of work is in the field.
+Not only has Quillian spent time in the newsroom and productions houses but her favorite kind of work is in the field.
 Most recently she traveled to Thailand for early production of her feature documentary film, The Malaria War.
 The documentary follows several doctors engaged in the fight against drug-resistant malaria.

-Quillian is currently works remotely in Atlanta,GA as the associate producer for Diamond Diplomacy.
+Quillian is currently the associate producer for Diamond Diplomacy.
 Diamond Diplomacy is a feature length documentary that explores baseball's historic influence on U.S.-Japan relations.

 Quillian's true passion is storytelling and providing a voice to those who otherwise would not be heard.